sketchplugins/plugin-directory/README.md

 - [Artwork Fetcher](https://github.com/mmth/sketch-artwork-fetcher), by Semibold Mammoth: Sketch.app plugin for fetching artworks from Last.fm web-service and filling selected shapes with them.
 Allows to fetch artworks by their album and/or artist names.
 - [Atomic Sketch Plugin](https://atomic.io/sketch), by Atomic.io: Exports Sketch Files to Atomic
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Design responsive screens and easily see all screen sizes at once.
+- [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Avocode Sketch Plugin](https://avocode.com/download?origin=sketch), by Avocode Inc.: Sync Sketch designs to Avocode.
 - [Bacon Ipsum](https://github.com/zcallan/sketch-bacon-ipsum), by zcallan: A simple & easy Bacon Ipsum text generator for Sketch.